 Your cycling today takes you through a National Park with its dunes, forest areas and mansions.
 Crossing the North Sea Canal by ferry - just 10 minutes, you pedal north through a quiet landscape of windmills and meadows to arrive in Zaandam, a city with a historic centre.
-Your overnight stay is Heerlijck Slaapen on the banks of the Zaan river, overlooking the water meadows.
+Your overnight stay is in the Zaan Hotel built in traditional 'Zaanse' style.

 21 miles (33 km)

 Pedal through Zaanse Schans and wonder at the beauty of the windmills and houses remaining here from the 17th Century when literally thousands of windmills powered saws in the vicinity of Zaandam.
 Typically green and of wood, they are a fine sight.
 Cycling on through a traditional polder landscape along the ‘UItgeester’ and ‘Alkmaarder’ lake you reach the city of Alkmaar.
 Well known for its traditional cheese market (every Friday morning April to September) the town is also a popular cultural destination.
 The monumental Grand Hotel where you stay the night is situated in the historic city centre.

 20 miles (31 km)